 Agricultural charges are expressly excepted from the requirements of the Bills of Sale legislation.
 The introduction of agricultural charges under ACA 1928 was widely seen as increasing a farmer’s flexibility to use their general business assets as security more easily than under the Bills of Sale legislation.

 An agricultural charge can only be created by a ‘farmer’.
 Only an individual can be a farmer for these purposes.
-However, not every person who is engaged in farming activities falls within the definition of
+However, not every person who is engaged in farming activities falls within the definition of ‘farmer’.
+In order to qualify as a farmer under

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.